The Seamless Summer Option (SSO)

-Lewisville ISD is part of The National School Lunch Program (NSLP), which is a federally assisted meal program operating in public schools.
-It provides nutritionally balanced, low-cost or no-cost lunches to children each school day.
-NSLP institutions must serve lunches that meet Federal meal pattern requirements and offer the lunches at a free or reduced-price to eligible children.
-Nutritionally compliant snacks may also be served to children who participate in an approved afterschool program including an educational or enrichment activity.
+Lewisville ISD for the 2021-2022 school year is part of The Seamless Summer Option (SSO), which is a federally assisted meal program operating in public schools.
+It provides nutritionally balanced, no-cost breakfasts and lunches to children each school day.
+SSO institutions must serve breakfasts, and lunches that meet Federal meal pattern requirements and offer the meals at no cost to all children, regardless of family eligibility.
+Nutritionally compliant snacks may also be served to children who participate in an approved afterschool program, including an educational, or enrichment activity.

 What Makes a Complete Breakfast?

 Students must take at least 3 of the 4 meal components and one of those must be a fruit or 100% fruit juice.

 Similar to lunch, most of the entrees comprise the meat/meat alternate and grain components (i.e. Egg & Sausage Breakfast Taco) or are menued with a grain component (i.e. Cheesy Scrambled Eggs with Whole Grain Toast).